-SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care cases, different rules apply to a request for a Part B prescription drug.
+SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision cases, different rules apply to a request for a Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.